Learning to play the Great Highland Bagpipe

 We can also arrange for SKYPE lessons and these are $44 for 45 minutes and we have many great tutors available at a time that suits you from the comfort of your own home.
 Alternately, we have tutors who can come directly to you at your premises and the cost of this is $77 for a one to one private lesson.

 When you begin to learn the Great Highland Bagpipe you actually commence on an instrument called a ‘practice chanter’.
 In polypenco plastic these start at cost $95.
-You can also purchase a tutorial CD-ROM which costs $80.
+You can also purchase access to our online tutorial system, The Millennium Method which costs $80.

 On the practice chanter you will learn scales and embellishments associated with bagpipe playing and to read music and understand note duration.
-You will be taken through 6 basic tunes which you will have to memorize whilst learning to tap your feet and march in time to the tunes.
-Once you have memorized six tunes it will be time to progress to playing a bagpipe.
-On the bagpipe you will learn to ‘wind’ it correctly and play the six tunes you have memorized upon it.
+You will be taken through 6 basic tunes which you will have to memorise whilst learning to tap your feet and march in time to the tunes.
+Once you have memorised six tunes it will be time to progress to playing a bagpipe.
+On the bagpipe you will learn to ‘wind’ it correctly and play the six tunes you have memorised upon it.

 To reach this stage normally takes around 9 months.
 A basic bagpipe will cost between $1,400 – $2,500 depending upon how much ornamentation you desire.